dsp-uga/Team-thweatt-p2/README.md

 # CSCI 8360 - Project 2 - Cilia Segmentation

-Thweatt is a project completed under the Data Science Practicum (CSCI 8360) course at the University of Georgia, Spring 2019.
+This project is implemented as a part of the Data Science Practicum (CSCI 8360) course at the University of Georgia, Spring 2019.
-Attempts were made to to develop a video segmentation pipeline that identifies the regions of the videos containing cilia as accurately as possible.
+The goal was to develop a video segmentation pipeline that identifies the regions of the videos containing cilia as accurately as possible.

 Please refer to the [Wiki](https://github.com/dsp-uga/Team-thweatt-p2/wiki) for more details on our approach.